Hey, happy Friday! I’m excited to share a new video with you today that will help you with your shoulder/back pain.

-You are sitting near the end of the chair.
-Your legs are hip to shoulder width apart.
-You are going to bring the left arm through the right leg.
-You are trying to reach the arm and the shoulder through.
-We are looking at stretching out the mid back area, low back area and on the side so we are targeting 3 different areas.
-Perform one set of 5 repetitions each side so a total of 10 repetitions holding the end position for a second or two.
+Sit near the edge of a chair with your legs hip to shoulder width apart.
+Bend over and stretch your left arm under your right leg.
+Try to stretch the arm and the shoulder through.
+We are targeting 3 different areas; the mid back area, low back area, and along one side.
+Perform one set of 5 repetitions on each side, so a total of 10 repetitions, holding the end position for a second or two.

 Chair Side Bent

-You are sitting in the middle of the chair nice and upright.
-You are lightly tight in the stomach.
-You will side bend, bring the arm overhead then bend over the side.
-You will focus more on bending in the mid back area, neck or in the low back area reaching to the side.
-We are working on loosening up the mid back, low back and stretching out the hip and lats.
-Perform one set of 5 repetitions on each side so a total of 10 repetitions.
+Sit upright in the middle of the chair.
+Engage your core muscles, keeping tight in the stomach.
+Bring your arm above your head, and bend over to one side.
+Focus more on bending from the mid or low back area.
+We are working on loosening up the mid and low back, while stretching out the hip and lats.
+Perform one set of 5 repetitions on each side, so a total of 10 repetitions.

 #3 – Chair Arches

-You are sitting all the way back.
-You will bring the hands behind your head and then arch back.
-We are loosening the mid back area targeting a different direction.
-Bringing the elbows back will stretch out the front of the shoulder.
-We are also working on tightening up the mid back area so we are waking up the mid back muscles which tend to be weak when it relates to shoulder pain.
-Perform one set of 5 repetitions holding the end position for a second or two.
+Sit upright on a chair.
+Lace your fingers behind your head, and then arch back.
+Bringing the elbows back will create a stretch in the front of the shoulder.
+Work on tightening up the mid back are, stretching the mid back muscles that tend to be weak when it relates to shoulder pain.
+Perform one set of 5 repetitions, holding the end position for a second or two.

 #4 – Prisoner Squat

-You will bring the hands behind the head and bring the elbows back then go through the squatting movement.
-The squatting movement is really good in strengthening the legs.
+Lace your hands behind your head, pulling your elbows back, and go through a squatting movement.
+Squatting is really good for strengthening the legs.
 A strong lower body helps achieve a stronger back.
-When squatting, we want to try to get as deep as we can.
-Ideally, we should target the glutes and the hamstrings.
-Loosening up the mid back brings back those shoulders and then helps improve the flexibility in the shoulders as well when it comes to external rotation bringing the arm out to the side.
-Perform one set of 5 repetitions holding the bottom position for a second or two in a smooth controlled movement.
+When squatting, try to get as deep as you can.
+This should target the glutes and the hamstrings.
+Loosening up the mid back muscles helps bring back those shoulders.
+Perform one set of 5 repetitions, holding the bottom position for a second or two in a smooth controlled movement.

 Give those 4 exercises a go.
 These are nice quick shoulder back pain exercises routine that you can go through.

-If you want to end your shoulder discomfort permanently, then check out the Fix My Shoulder Pain program here:
+If you want to end your shoulder discomfort permanently, then click here to check out the Fix My Shoulder Pain program.